 Yes, dry eye can cause blurry vision.
 It’s a relatively common symptom and is often accompanied by some of the others listed above.
-However, sometimes blurry vision can be an indicator of something more serious.
-If your blurry vision lasts throughout the day or you experience other symptoms like floating spots, dizziness or double vision, contact your doctor.
+However, blurry vision may be an indicator of something more serious.
+If your blurry vision lasts throughout the day or you experience other symptoms like floating spots, dizziness or double vision, contact an eye doctor right away.

 Is chronic dry eye dangerous?

 In some cases, it can be.
-Tears protect your eyes from bacterial buildup, and without that protective layer of tears, you increase your risk of infection.
-Excessive tear evaporation and dryness can also lead to scratching or scarring on the corneal surface, as well as the possibility of developing an eye ulcer.
+Tears protect your eyes from bacterial buildup, and without that protective layer of tears, your risk of infection increases.
+Excessive tear evaporation and dryness can also lead to scratching or scarring on the corneal surface as well as an eye ulcer.

 Does that mean dry eye can cause blindness?
 It may be possible, but it’s not likely.
 While there are many ways this condition can affect your vision, it’s incredibly rare for dry eye to cause total blindness.

-When looking at eye drops, you’ll find that you can purchase a range of over-the-counter options.
-The two biggest categories are standard eye drops and preservative-free.
-Standard eye drops utilize preservatives to fight bacteria, but if you find those are irritating your eyes further, preservative-free eye drops may be a good choice – especially if you use them frequently.
+When looking at lubricating eye drops, also called artificial tears, you’ll find that you can purchase a range of over-the-counter options.
+They fall into two categories – standard and preservative-free.
+Standard eye drops contain preservatives that prevent bacterial growth after the eye drop bottle has been opened.
+You may find that these preservatives irritate your eyes further.
+In this case, preservative-free artificial tears may be a good choice – especially if you use eye drops frequently.

 Protect your eyes from dry conditions

-For many people, dry eye comes down to exposure.
-Is the air-conditioning in your home making the air too dry?
+For many people, dry eye comes down to environmental factors.
+Is the air conditioning in your home making the air too dry?
 Are you consistently exposed to heat or smoke?
 If you can, remove yourself from those situations as soon as possible.
-You could also invest in a small humidifier to return moisture to the air in your home or wear sunglasses when out and about on windy days.
+You could also invest in a small humidifier to add moisture to the air in your home and wear wrap-around sunglasses when out and about on sunny, windy days.

 Managing dry eye isn’t always simple, and sometimes you need a little help.
-If you’ve tried a few at-home solutions and things don’t seem to be improving, it might be time to visit your doctor – especially if you’re experiencing more intense symptoms, like increased amounts of yellow mucus, excessive drainage, prolonged dizziness or other issues.
+If you’ve tried a few at-home solutions and things don’t seem to be improving, it might be time to visit an optometrist – especially if you’re experiencing more intense symptoms, like increased amounts of mucus that is no longer clear, excessive eye drainage, prolonged dizziness or other issues.